-Garage Door Replacement Cost: What to Expect in 2025
+Garage Door Replacement Cost: What to Expect in 2026

-Replacing a garage door costs between $900 and $2,500 for most US homeowners in 2025, with the national average landing around $1,200 to $1,500 for a standard steel single-car door installed.
-A double-car replacement with a premium door can reach $3,000 or more.
-The price spread is wide because door material, size, and local labor rates all vary significantly.
+Replacing a garage door costs $900 to $2,500 for most U.S. homeowners in 2026.
+The national average for a standard insulated steel single-car door, installed, runs $1,200 to $1,500.
+A double-car replacement with premium materials can reach $3,000 or more.
+Labor runs $200 to $500 for most jobs.

 Replacement cost by door type and size